Bearer/bearer-rails/README.md

     end
 ```

-5. as the classes are lazy loaded in development.rb change the `eager_load` setting to load all the classes on startup (eager loading is set to true in production env anyway)
+5. As the classes are lazy loaded in development.rb change the `eager_load` setting to load all the classes on startup (eager loading is set to true in production env anyway)

 ```ruby
 # config/environments/development.rb